-->

 To become the woman that you're proud of”

 Kelsea Ballerini brings the narrative into the present-day, as she emphasises that both her and her mother can now sleep peacefully knowing that she “turned out alright” in the end.
-She outlines that, regardless of the wayward turns and regrets she references in the previous verse, she's blossomed into a woman her mother is proud of.
+The protagonist outlines that, regardless of the regrets she references in the previous verse, she's blossomed into a woman her mother is proud of.
 Despite the fact that Kelsea and her mother took different routes in life, she stresses that they'll always be “the same blood” deep down.

 “Sorry Mom, I didn't graduate